PrivateAbstractAleLisi/WebGL-3D-Chess-Lisi-Piemonti-Vecchio/README.md

-# 3D Chess Videogame - Developed in WebGL from scratch
+# 3D Chess Videogame - a WebGL Computer Graphics Project

 This game was developed as a computer game for the final examination of the Computer Graphics course at Politecnico di Milano (A.Y.
 2020/2021) - MSc Computer Science.
 <br>